 Sirtmax®

 Increasingly, scientists who study aging have focused their attention on a group of protective genes called sirtuins, especially SIRT1 (known as “the longevity gene”).
 SIRT1 “recharges” mitochondria — the “power plants” of the cells — which tend to wind down with age.
-Therefore, any substance that can enhance the SIRT1 gene pathway is of great interest to anti-aging researchers.
+Therefore, any substance that may support the SIRT1 gene pathway is of great interest to anti-aging researchers.

 Resveratrol is well-known for this effect.
 Now, there’s another natural ingredient that works in the same way, but is five times more potent (See graph below): Sirtmax®.
 Derived from the rhizome of black turmeric (Kaempferia parviflora) and rich in polymethoxyflavonoids, patented ingredient Sirtmax® could be the anti-aging ingredient you’re looking for.